 As soon as the party enters this area, they startle the bats roosting here (if they haven't already).
 They will swarm the party for 6 rounds.
-Party members also risk slipping and falling due to the bat guano all over the floor (Dex: CL1 to avoid slipping).
+Party members also risk slipping and falling due to the bat guano all over the floor (Save to avoid slipping).

-Swarm of Bats: These neutral animals' vital statistics are HD 1d4 (hp 1 each), AC 15.
-Prime attributes are physical.
-They swarm the area wreaking havoc (1 dmg per round).
-Those caught within the area need to make a save (Wis: CL1) in order to act while within the swarm.
+Swarm of Bats: They swarm the area wreaking havoc (1 dmg per round).
+Anyone caught within the area need to make a save in order to act while within the swarm.